jomartin-999/spring-boot-for-vmware-gemfire/docs/continuous-query.md

-Spring Boot for VMware GemFire combines the ease of identifying the data you need by using an OQL query statement with implementing the listener callback (handler) in one easy step.
+[spring-boot-gemfire-name] combines the ease of identifying the data you need by using an OQL query statement with implementing the listener callback (handler) in one easy step.